 This one, for me, felt like an expression of joy.
 Sometimes you can’t experience joy without grief or loss, and that’s in there too.
 It’s that great happy-sad feeling that I love about music, which I thought this movie could catch.
 That’s my favorite thing in movies and songs.
 We Bought a Zoo felt like a great happy-sad story.
 When we got Jónsi‘s music in there it took that joyful feeling to another place.

 Yeah!
 I remember seeing Close Encounters a long time ago, and it was an early screening.
-All these people were waiting to get in and they were like, “What’d you think?
+All these people were waiting to get in and they were asking, “What’d you think?
 What’d you think?
 What happens?”
-I was like, “I must go for a walk!
+I was, like, “I must go for a walk!
 I can’t speak!”
-[Laughs] I was a little bit that way after seeing The Descendants, and that’s my favorite thing.
-When the movie takes you a little bit outside of your experience and you gotta still breathe that air, that’s my favorite.
+[Laughs] I was a little bit that way after seeing The Descendants, and that’s my favorite thing: when the movie takes you a little bit outside of your experience and you gotta still breathe that air.

-Both The Descendants and We Bought a Zoo find those little human moments which mean a lot.
-What’s the process of getting finding those details in the writing process?
+Both The Descendants and We Bought a Zoo find those quiet little human moments which speak loudly.
+I imagine you draw from real life when writing those touches?

 Was that process different at all on Vanilla Sky?
 Did the heightened style of that movie affect that process?